samanthaccole243/FastRobots.github.io/index.md

 ## Samantha Cole's ECE 5160 Fast Robots page

 Hello!
 Welcome to my page.
+Link to lab 12 at the bottom!!

 ## Introduction
  I am an Electrical and Computer Engineering Masters student at Cornell University graduating in May 2023.
 I also graduated from Cornell University with an undergraduate degree in Electrical and Computer Engineering and a minor in Mechanical and Aerospace Engineering.
 I spend my free time taking care of my dog *cough cough* baby.
 Pippy (pictured below).
 New Pippy photos added for each lab!